Zamiell/isaac-faq/mod-organization.md

 end
 ```

-This works well, but it does not address the more concerning problem: the variables are *scoped* incorrectly.
+Here, "v" is shorthand for "the variables relating to this file".
+This strategy works well, but it does not address the more concerning problem: the variables are *scoped* incorrectly.
 What does that mean exactly?

 <br>